razorrahul123/spaceX/README.md

 The project is hosted on Github pages and url for the same : [https://razorrahul123.github.io/spaceX/](https://razorrahul123.github.io/spaceX/)
 OR
-Click here [spaceX](https://razorrahul123.github.io/spaceX/) to open the same
+Click here [spaceX](https://razorrahul123.github.io/spaceX/) to open the same Please open the project in Mozilla Firefox for best experience.
+There is some issue with the spaceX api which is causing problem with mission patch image.
+For more details check: [issue](https://github.com/r-spacex/SpaceX-API/issues/421)

 ## Available Scripts